 WE LOOK AT THE ADVANTAGES AND DISADVANTAGES OF MAKING MORTGAGE OVERPAYMENTS

 Depending on the type of mortgage you have the mortgage balance may or may not change during the course of each year.
 With an interest only loan the balance will not change but with a repayment mortgage each monthly payments will cause the debt to reduce.

 If your introductory deal has finished and you are paying your lender’s standard variable rate (SVR), you can usually overpay your mortgage by as much as you want.

 But there are also downsides to be aware of.

-Some lenders may penalise those who try to overpay.
+Some lenders may penalise those who try to overpay with an Early Repayment Charge or ERC.
 The amount you pay as a penalty will vary between mortgage deals.